bdi-lab/meta_kge/README.md

-# Metagraph Learning
+# Knowledge Graph Embedding via Metagraph Learning

-This code is an implementation of the paper, Knowledge Graph Embedding via Metagraph Learning.
+This code is an implementation of the paper, [Knowledge Graph Embedding via Metagraph Learning (SIGIR'21)](https://dl.acm.org/doi/abs/10.1145/3404835.3463072).

 This code is based on the [OpenKE](http://openke.thunlp.org) implementation, which is an open toolkit for knowledge graph embedding.

-If you use this code, please cite our [paper](https://dl.acm.org/doi/abs/10.1145/3404835.3463072):
+When you use this code, please cite our [paper](https://dl.acm.org/doi/abs/10.1145/3404835.3463072):

 ```
 @inproceedings{chung-sigir2021,
   author = {Chung, Chanyoung and Whang, Joyce Jiyoung},